mehulagg/gitlab/doc/user/application_security/dast/index.md

    For more information about template versioning, see the [CI/CD documentation](../../../development/cicd/templates.md#latest-version).

-1. Add a `dast` stage to your GitLab CI stages definition:
+1. Add a `dast` stage to your GitLab CI stages configuration:

     ```yaml
     stages: